Callgent/callgent-docs/docs/intro.md

 Similar to function-calling, Callgent takes it a step further.
 We're not just stuck function-calling in a chatbox, we put callgents in all native scenarios, to let users and systems to call it the most natural way.

 ![Callgent.com - Callable Agent](https://docs.callgent.com/assets/images/callgent-architecture-a9ae93e8d6935d208536e2eb56a2a023.png)

+In the new era of AI development, Callgent is your reliable partner, making AI integration easier and more efficient.

 Go ahead, give it a try [right now](./quick-start/register-an-account).